 When a business closes, it usually has a good-sized pile of debts—to landlords, suppliers, utilities, service providers, and possibly a bank or private lender.
-After you notify these creditors of your upcoming closure (which can limit your liability), you'll want to make plans to either pay these bills in full, settle them for less than full payment, or consider filing for bankruptcy.
+After you notify these creditors of your upcoming closure (which can limit your liability), you'll want to make plans to pay these bills in full, settle them for less than full payment, or consider filing for bankruptcy.

-For example, suppose your business is an LLC or corporation without any personally guaranteed debts, a creditor will know that it doesn't have the option of collecting from you personally, so it may be more willing to accept a small portion of what your business owes as complete payment.
-But if you owe a debt personally, or worse, a friend or relative cosigned for it, the creditor has much more leverage.
+For example, suppose your business is an LLC or corporation without any personally guaranteed debts.
+In that case, a creditor will know that it doesn't have the option of collecting from you personally, so it might be more willing to accept a small portion of what your business owes as complete payment.
+But if you owe a debt personally—or perhaps worse, a friend or relative cosigned for it—the creditor has much more leverage.

 Keep in mind that it won't help you much to settle one or two small debts for a reasonable amount while not being able to settle larger ones.
 So it might make sense to tell your creditors that your offers are contingent upon all of your creditors agreeing to settle their debts.

 It's easy to procrastinate this step, but it's important that you reach out to your creditors sooner rather than later so you're not falling even further into debt.
 Depending on the number and type of creditors you have and your relationship with them, you should send them a letter or email, call them, or meet with them.
 (We get into negotiating with the different kinds of creditors in more detail below.)
 If you have an attorney, they can contact your creditors for you.

 Reach out to equipment lessors first.
 Since you're likely required to make payments in exchange for use of the equipment you're leasing, time is a factor.
 You don't want another payment to come due while you're trying to decide whom to call and what to say.

 Next, call your secured creditors.
 Because a secured creditor can take your collateral for nonpayment, you should focus on working out a deal before that can happen.